imanghafoori1/laravel-heyman/README.md

 ]);
 ```

-That way you do not need to validate requests in your controllers or create dedicated FormRequest classes for validate input.
+That way you do not need to validate requests in your controllers or create dedicated FormRequest classes to validate input.

-### Other
+### Other things:

 You can also use one of these:
 ```
 HeyMan::whenYouVisitUrl('home')->youShouldAlways()-> ...